Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 - **Enum - Trigger Type**

   - **Id:** `https://opencaptablecoalition.com/schema/enums/TriggerType.schema.json`
-  - **Description:** Enumeration of types of triggers common to various legal rights - e.g. does the satisfaction of a condition trigger an automatic conversion or merely a right to convert
+  - **Description:** Enumeration of types of triggers common to various legal rights - e.g. does the satisfaction of a condition trigger an automatic conversion or merely a right to convert?
+If `UNSPECIFIED`, the system of record cannot represent this data in a structured form.
   - **View more:** [schema/enums/TriggerType](/docs/schema/enums/TriggerType.md)

 - **Enum - Valuation Type**